Vojtanooo/Engeto_Academy_Projects/README.md

 Calculate the following statistics for the selected text:

-number of words in total
+number of words in total,
-number of words starting with capital letter number of uppercase words number of lowercase words number of numeric-only words (e.g. 100, not 100N)
+number of words starting with capital letter, number of uppercase words, number of lowercase words, number of numeric-only words (e.g. 100, not 100N),

 Create a bar chart depicting the frequencies of word lengths in the text.